maria-lagerholm/ec_utbildning/machine_learning/readme.md

 ## Acknowledgements

-- Special thanks to OpenAI.
+- Thanks to OpenAI.
 This project would have taken much longer to complete without their generative models.
-- Also, thanks to my teacher Antonio Prgomet, the authors of the referenced articles (mentioned in the respective notebooks) and tutorials that provided information and code examples.
+- Thanks to my teacher Antonio Prgomet, as well as the authors of the referenced articles (mentioned in the respective notebooks) and tutorials that provided information and code examples.